If you’re making calls—especially if you’re in sales—you need the right equipment.

 Which Bluetooth headset is the best for sales?

-Basically, it all comes down to 1) what you can afford and 2) what you need out of your headsets.
+It all comes down to 1) what you can afford and 2) what you need out of your Bluetooth headset.

-It’s easy to get swept up in all the shiny toys with cool features, but make sure you’re selecting the best device for your needs.
+It’s easy to get swept up in all the shiny toys with cool features, but make sure you’re selecting the best device for your requirements.

-And remember, the right headset should help boost your sales, so it’s worth it to consider investing in a good device.
+And remember, the best Bluetooth headset should help boost your sales, so consider investing in a high-quality device.